 Whilst we do not exclude people under the age of 18 in our training and assessment programs, we offer only a few courses that may be suitable to a person who has not attained the age of 18.
+Parental/Guardian consent is required for all participants under 18 to participate in training and assessment.
 Some of these courses will have age restrictions due to legislative and/or regulatory requirements.